pharo-pkg/pakbot/repository/CargoPackageManager-Minimal.package/CGOPackageManagerError.class/README.md

-Root error class for all package manager errors.
+Root error class for all Cargo package manager errors.